grgelsec/grgelsec/README.md

 ## howdy!

 currently a cs student specializing in ai with a little mix of systems and minoring in data science. currently focused on building ai integrated apps from scratch using Next.js/Typescript.
+In the long run I would love to be working in backend AI Systems specifically in Agentic development and automation.
+Going into the next school year I'll be combining frontend and backend to make some cool full-stack AI projects.

 <!--